The word HVAC stands for Heating, ventilation, and air conditioning but sometimes “R” is added with it (HVACR) refers to refrigeration.

 So it is located outside of your home.

-An outdoor unit, outdoor ac unit, or outdoor commercial refrigeration unit contains a fan, condenser coil, and a compressor.
+An outdoor unit, outdoor ac unit, or outdoor commercial refrigeration unit contains a fan, condenser coil, and compressor.

 Many people call it condensers though they are not the same.

-After the compressor pressurizes the refrigerant, a fan blows on the condenser coil to release the heat captured from inside.
+After the compressor pressurizes the refrigerant, a fan blows on the condenser coil to release the heat captured from the inside.

 ▞ HVAC System Compressor

 Another crucial component of the HVAC system is the compressor which pressurizes and lets the gas move between the condenser coil and evaporator coil.

 It compressed low-pressure gas to raise the temperature and also eliminate the vapor from the evaporator.